 - Now, the works of the flesh are obvious, which are: fornication, impurity, wanton debauchery,

 - spiteful envy, drunkenness, debauched parties, and things like these.
-About which I forewarn you – just as I did forewarn you – that the men who practice these things won’t inherit God’s kingdom.
+About which I forewarn you – just as I did forewarn you – that the men practicing such things won’t inherit God’s kingdom.

-- But the fruit of the Spirit is: love, joy, peace, patience, benevolence,(9)“benevolence” this Greek word refers to kindness that is both practical (meeting real needs) and morally upright.
+- But the fruit of the Spirit is: ^love, joy, peace, patience, benevolence,7“benevolence” this Greek word refers to kindness that is both practical (meeting real needs) and morally upright.
 It also contains the idea of integrity. goodness, faithfulness,

 - gentle strength, and self-control; there isn’t a law against such things.